The Peg Trousers Tutorial

 6. Align the bottom pocket bag and pocket bag facing.
 Stitch and finish the raw edges.

-7. Align the bottom and top pocket bag.
+8. Align the bottom and top pocket bag together, matching the curve of the pocket.
 Stitch and finish the raw edges.

-9. With the right sides together, line up the back and front side seams and inseams of the shorts.
+12. With the right sides together, line up the back and front side seams and inseams of the trousers.
 Stitch, press, and lastly, serge or zig-zag the raw edges.

 With one leg the right way out and the other leg inside out.
 Place the inside out leg into the right sides out one, so that right sides are together.

-13. Once this is done, press the seam allowance open all the way around.
-It’s quite a tricky area to press, so you might find a tailor’s ham or sausage will help.
+15. Once this is done, press the seam allowance open all the way around.
+It’s a tricky area to press, so you might find a tailor’s ham or sausage will help.

-18. Start by pressing the seam allowance roughly 8mm up along the bottom edge of the inside waistband (the piece without interfacing if you are using interfacing).
+17. Start by pressing the seam allowance roughly 8mm up along the bottom edge of the inside waistband (the piece without interfacing if you are using interfacing).
 This edge should be pressed approximately 2-3 mm less than the final seam allowance.
-For example, if the waistband seam allowance is 3⁄8″ (1 cm), this edge of the waistband should be pressed 7-8 mm.
+For example, if the waistband seam allowance is 3⁄8″ (1 cm), this edge of the waistband should be pressed 7-8 mm

 20. Next, turn the waistband right side out and press along the edges.